The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 © Studio VEJA

-For the pairs that cannot be repaired, we installed recycling boxes to collect them and give them a second life.
+For pairs that cannot be repaired, we have installed collection containers in stations to recycle them and give them a second life.

 We still can't recycle sneakers from other brands, since their composition is difficult to trace and they might contain hazardous chemicals.
 But we reuse them for other projects (donations, art, etc.).